asteria-project/asteria/documentation/helios/creating-custom-http-routes.md

 By adding `GET`, `POST`, `PUT` and `DELETE` actions related to new routes, developer have full control over the custom REST API they add to an Helios server instance.

-The following sample class show a basic "Hello World!" implementation of the `HeliosRouteConfigurator` interface:
+The following sample class shows a basic "Hello World!" implementation of the `HeliosRouteConfigurator` interface:

 ```javascript
 export class HelloWorldRouteConfigurator extends AbstractHeliosRouteConfigurator implements HeliosRouteConfigurator {